yhchen07/yhchen07.github.io/_pages/projects.md

 How frequently do people alter others' emotions in their daily lives, and by what strategies?
 Do they improve how others feel, or worsen their emotional states?
 In this project, we investigated these questions by assigning participants to engage in a week-long longitudinal study involving Ecological Momentary Assessments three times a day.

-My responsibilities included: **recruitment** - using email, posters, and forums to enlist 200 individuals for an intensive week-long study; **supervising the coordination and tracking** of participant engagement to maintain a participation rate of over 50%; and cleaning and analyzing longitudinal data using **Python and Two-Level Dynamic Structural Equation Models**.
+My responsibilities included: **recruitment** - using email, posters, and forums to enlist more than 300 individuals for an intensive week-long study; **supervising the coordination and tracking** of participant engagement to maintain a participation rate of over 50%; and cleaning and analyzing longitudinal data using **Python and Two-Level Dynamic Structural Equation Models**.

 <p align="center">
   <img src="https://yhchen07.github.io//images/Crowd.jpg?raw=true" alt="Photo" style="width: 450px;"/>